pierrelh/gotomate/README.md

-# Gotomate-astilectron
+# Gotomate

-Gotomate-astilectron is a fork of Gotomate-Walk, using astilectron instead of walk.
+Gotomate is a fork of Gotomate-Walk, using astilectron instead of walk.
 It allow a better looking GUI, easier to install, easier to customize & easier to configure

 ## Avancement